aliveben2k/genomics-workflows/README.md

 # Genomics Analysis Pipelines

-Automated and reproducible bioinformatics workflows for whole-genome sequencing (WGS), population genomics, and evolutionary analyses on high-performance computing (HPC) environments.
+Automated and reproducible bioinformatics workflows for whole-genome sequencing (WGS), population genomics, and evolutionary genomics analyses on High-Performance Computing (HPC) environments.

+---

 ## Overview

-This repository contains a collection of automated analysis pipelines developed during large-scale genomic studies of adzuki bean (*Vigna angularis*) and related species.
+This repository contains a collection of automated bioinformatics workflows developed during large-scale genomic studies of adzuki bean (*Vigna angularis*) and related species.

-The workflows are designed to enable reproducible, end-to-end analyses of next-generation sequencing (NGS) datasets on HPC systems with minimal manual intervention.
+The core component of this repository is an automated GATK-based variant calling framework designed for large-scale next-generation sequencing (NGS) analyses on HPC systems.
+The pipeline enables end-to-end processing of raw sequencing data, allowing users to generate high-quality VCF files directly from raw FASTQ files using a single command line.

+The automated GATK workflow supports:

+* Whole-genome sequencing (WGS)
+* Whole-exome sequencing (WES)
+* RAD-seq / DArT-seq data
+* GPU-accelerated variant calling using NVIDIA Parabricks
+* Incremental sample integration
+* Joint genotyping of hundreds to thousands of samples
+* Automated HPC job submission and dependency management
+* Germline CNV analysis

+In addition to variant calling, this repository also provides a collection of downstream population genomics and evolutionary genomics workflows for population structure analysis, demographic inference, phylogenetic reconstruction, selection scans, genotype imputation, and genome-wide association studies (GWAS).

-Most pipelines support one-command execution and integrate widely used bioinformatics tools with custom Perl, R, and shell scripts.
+Most workflows support one-command execution and integrate widely used bioinformatics tools with custom Perl, R, and shell scripts to enable reproducible, end-to-end genomic analyses on HPC systems with minimal manual intervention.

 The repository was extensively used in population genomics studies, including:

-> Chien, C.-C. et al. *Science* (2025).
-A single domestication origin of adzuki bean in Japan and the evolution of domestication genes.
+> Chien, C.-C., Seiko, T., Muto, C., Ariga, H., Wang, Y.-C., Chang, C.-H., Sakai, H., Naito, K., & Lee, C.-R. (2025). *A single domestication origin of adzuki bean in Japan and the evolution of domestication genes*. **Science, 388**(6750), eads2871.

 ---